danomatika/ofxMidi/README.md

 To (re)generate project files for an *existing* project:

 * click the "Import" button in the ProjectGenerator
-* navigate the to base folder for the project ie. "midiInputExample"
+* navigate to the base folder for the example project ie. "midiInputExample"
 * click the "Update" button

 If everything went ok, you should now be able to open the generated project and build/run the example.